 Back in the late 90s when video games were working on non-linear noises and adaptive music, there was another game design sector working on their own soundscapes.
-Now known as the iGaming industry, online casinos were one of the first gaming sectors to appear on the internet.
+Now known as the iGaming industry, online casinos such as this good site were one of the first gaming sectors to appear on the internet.
 Over the years, many of the same sound design staples – particularly the pentatonic scales - were applied to games including poker, roulette and slots.
 However, over the last twenty years, they’ve begun using a brand-new sound that even the best video games developers can’t deal with quite as well.

 Anthropologist Natasha Dow Schull, of the Massachusetts Institute of Technology, describes this sound as the “universally pleasant tone of C” and has found instances of it in a number of online slots, some of which were created as far back the 90s.
 That's when the unique tone was created by the then director of Silicon Gaming, who mashed quite a few well-known casino soundscapes together to create the perfect note for all slots.
 In fact, many of the best slots listed by online casino Wink Slots including two of IGT's big hits Wheel of Fortune and Cleopatra have the tone of C and Schull herself has suggested to developers that all slots should contain the specific noise.
 As for why the tone is so important, it’s because the tone of C is one of the few noises that connect most other sounds together, making the experience of a casino game feel like one large soundscape instead of a disjointed mass of different sound effects.

 The Future Sounds of Gaming.